bigbluebutton/docker/docs/development.md

 $ ./scripts/dev
 ```

+Use the API Mate with the link presented in the console to create & join a conference.

 ### Hints
 - the html5 component will watch and automatically reload on any changes 🚀
 - if you change anything in the other components, you need to